 Currently, there are three templates available: the Conversation Summary, News Brief, and Council Memo.

-What’s inside: The primary widgets you see in your dashboard, paired with key takeaways from the data.
+What’s inside: The primary widgets you see in your organic dashboard, paired with key takeaways from the data.

 Great for: Presenting where the resident conversation stands in general, or regarding a specific project that you’re following.